• About/Start Here

 I haven’t been to the Texas Gulf Coast in the winter months, but we did go in October one year.
 And would you know, it was warm enough for my son to play in the water?
 And so he did – clothes in all!

-Not only is Galveston Pleasure Pier open year-round, but it’s also open on Thanksgiving Day and Christmas Day.
-You may want to know where to eat in Galveston because there are so many places on the Island it can get overwhelming.
+You may want to know where to eat in Galveston, as there are numerous places on the Island that can make it overwhelming.

 14. Guadalupe Mountains National Park

-Make it a week-long road trip and trek further to the Guadalupe Mountains National Park in West Texas.
+Make it a week-long road trip and trek further to the Guadalupe Mountains National Park.
 Located 110 miles east of El Paso and 56 miles southwest of Carlsbad, you could even visit Carlsbad Caverns.
 This is a trip of a lifetime.
+If you don’t want to go on a road trip all the way, fly into El Paso, rent a car, and drive the rest of the way.
+I was told that many travelers do that.

-Go for a scenic drive and explore Franklin Mountains State Park – the most western point of Texas.
+Go for a scenic drive and explore Franklin Mountains State Park—the westernmost point in Texas.
 Smell the roses in the Municipal Rose Garden.
+Take an architecture tour hosted by Tom Lea Institute and visit Spanish Colonial Revival buildings.
 These are just a few things to do.
+Going to El Paso would make a wonderful Texas winter vacation.
+You can always go further into New Mexico to visit Carlsbad Caverns.

 PIN IT